DFW1N/DFW1N-OSINT/README.md

 * [Free Credit Check](https://www.getcreditscore.com.au/) - *You would need to create an account with this site with the details you have obtained during your OSINT investigation or research.*
 * [Finder Credit Check (AU)](https://www.finder.com.au/credit-score/login) - *Account required.*

+## [↑](#contents) Australian ABN Look Up
+So you may have found the company or name of your target why not search if they have a ABN you may find some interesting details thats free and open source that could help you with your investigation or leads.
+* [ABN Search](https://abr.business.gov.au/) - Trading names to continue to be displayed for a further five years, ABN Lookup will continue to display trading names for a further five years until 31 October 2023.

 ## [↑](#contents) Report Generators
 So now after you have so much information on your target you can use these report generator programs to do it automation or atleast assist you with generating a report at a fast rate, develop a report using these.
 * [Canva](https://www.canva.com/create/reports/) - *An engaging report is all about presenting your information clearly and beautifully.
 It could be an annual company report, sales report, budget report, expense report; even a white paper.*